Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Censoring unbiased orthogonal learning

 }

 \end{theorem} Practically, Theorem~\ref{theorem:equivalence} implies that any of the HTE learners from Section 3.2 applied to any of the counterfactual CUT outcomes from Theorem 1 yield consistent estimates of the corresponding heterogeneous effects of interest.
+Furthermore, we have that the AIPCW CUTs in particular plugged into AIPTW estimators are asymptotically equivalent to the IF transformations, which we know are equal to HTEs in conditional expectation.

-\begin{proposition} (Asymptotic equivalence) The AIPTW transformation of the AIPCW CUT is asymptotically equivalent to the time-to-event IF transformation for all estimands.
+\begin{proposition} (Asymptotic equivalence) The AIPTW transformation of the AIPCW CUT is asymptotically equivalent to the time-to-event IF transformation for all estimands, i.e. {